 If you decide to use the PS5 DualSense controller on a PC, bear in mind that the adaptive triggers won't be utilized when playing most PC games.
 That being said, Metro Exodus: Enhanced Edition, one of the best PS5 features is now available on PC and recently received an update that added full support for the DualSense controller's adaptive triggers and haptic feedback.

 How to use the PS5 DualSense controller on a PC

 Steam received an update letting you customize the LED light on the DualSense controller.
 So, you can now enable/disable it, as well as only illuminating it when multiple controllers are connected.
 However, sound's an issue as the controller's audio jack isn't supported on PC, but you can still plug your headphones directly into your PC, or invest in a pair of the best wireless headphones.

 If you've decided that learning how to use the PS5 DualSense controller on a PC is the path you want to take, the steps below will have you all set up in no time.
 We also have a handy guide for how to use the PS4 DualShock 4 controller on a PC, so if you'd prefer to opt for that, we've got you covered there too.

-1. How to use the PS5 DualSense controller with Steam
+PS5 DualSense controller on PC: How to use with Steam

 First, open up Steam and navigate to the top left.
 Click Steam > Settings > Controller > General Controller Settings.
 Connect your DualSense using either a wired or wireless connection (see how to connect via Bluetooth below).
-Once connected, Steam will show that you have a generic controller plugged in, and may even prompt you to configure it.
+Once connected, Steam shows that you have a generic controller plugged in, and may even prompt you to configure it.
 If not, click on the device and select ‘Define Layout’.

 From here, you can map the buttons to however you see fit.
 The touchpad, for instance, can be mapped as a button, but make sure that the triggers (R2 and L2 buttons) are mapped as an analog input, not as a button.